The ''password'' sub-command

 You should copy the relevant output to the zettel of the user to be secured, especially by setting the meta keys credential and user-id to the copied values.

 Please note that the generated hashed password is tied to the given user identification (user-id) and to the identifier of its zettel.
-Changing one of those will stop authenticating the user with the given password.
+Changing one of these will prevent the user from being authenticated with the given password.
 In this case you have to re-run this sub-command.